Director: Jean-Stephane Sauvaire

 Based on the international bestselling memoir of the same name, A Prayer Before Dawn tells the true story of Billy Moore, a young boxer from Liverpool who is imprisoned in Thailand for drug offences.

-We are introduced to Billy (played by Joe Cole) as he is preparing for a fight – it’s a ceremony like process, quiet, calm, patient, completely at odds with what’s to come.
+We are introduced to Billy (Joe Cole) as he is preparing for a fight – it’s a ceremony like process, quiet, calm, patient, completely at odds with what’s to come.

 His life changes with an arrest at his home – as we next see Billy upon his arrival at prison.

-He stands out as he enters, unable to speak Thai he is shepherded through processing and tries to understand instructions through the actions of others.
+He stands out as he enters, unable to speak Thai he is shepherded through processing and tries to understand instruction through the actions of others.

 He enters his cell, there’s around 30 inmates in a room not big enough for half that, and he’s immediately singled out, put through a kind of hazing for new arrivals as the inmates test him.